SteveJustin1963/tec-NN/README.md

 # tec-NN
 TEC-1 Neural Network

-Explore a range of code written in MINT to perform any of the NN operations for experimentation.
-I like point 6 and 20.

 ### def
 "neural networks, are computing systems inspired by the biological neural networks that constitute animal brains.
 An ANN is based on a collection of connected units or nodes called artificial neurons, which loosely model the neurons in a biological brain."